Majorkubasu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a scrit that writes into the file as a result of ls la
+a script that duplicates the last line of the file iacta